XiaoGongWei/Net_Diff/README.md

 *****************************************************************************
 Note:
 2018/11/23

  Sorry, due to some copyright reason, I have deleted the main part of processing subroutine.
-But you may still refer to some useful functions.
+But you may still compile the program and refer to some useful functions.
  I will add the subroutine back oneday.